Justia Lawyer Rating

 Through a criminal defense attorney’s eyes, this festive season reveals patterns worth understanding – patterns that can help you avoid becoming another holiday case file.

-If you or a loved one face DUI charges or other criminal legal matter in Wake County, give the Fanney Law Firm a call now.
+If you or a loved one face DUI charges or other criminal legal matter in Wake County, give the Fanney Law Office a call now.
 We provide a confidential consultation: 919-617-7009

 When you face criminal charges in Wake County, whether it’s for a DUI, a domestic violence assault, or even a drug charge, you CRIMINAL DEFENSE LAWYER RALEIGH step into a world of sometimes complicated legal terms.
 From the Wake County Justice Center in downtown Raleigh to conversations with your criminal lawyer, you’ll likely hear words and phrases that might be new to you.